 3D book covers for bundles

+For bundles and collections, authors often create 3D book covers, but they are not accepted in all stores.
+Seasoned authors already know that and prepare both 3D and 2D covers for their bundles.
 Which one looks better?
 It is only a question of preference.
 2D bundle covers are more widely accepted, but 3D bundle covers are also very popular.

 Hire a professional

-They also offer a 3D cover service and can design a whole marketing package including Facebook banners and bookmarks.
+They also offer a 3D cover service and can design a whole marketing package, including Facebook banners and bookmarks.

-Make it for yourself
+Make it yourself

 - The Complete Guide to Choosing Your Book Cover Font with Examples